2017 Audi S6 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Audi S6, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Audi S6, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Much can be said about the 2017 Audi S6, like how it does everything right, from the jaw-dropping elegance of its design to the technological marvel that is its engine.
 For the driver who does not want to compromise luxury for power, or who merely wants to know they are truly getting what they paid for, the S6 model by Audi is the epitome of excellence.

 The Audi S6 has won accolades for being one of the best since the model’s launch in 2013.
 Since then, the S6 keeps mastering what it was meant to do—blow people away.
 In 2016, the S6 received redesigned headlights, a new bumper look, and a revised grille that gives it a feistier look, and an sleeker, space-age interior that boasts comfort and innovation.
 There are two trims, the Premium Plus and the Prestige, which both have the same MSRP of $70,900.
 It is the packages and add-ons that increase the overall price tag.

 Under the hood, the S6 has a genius 4.0-liter, twin-turbocharged V8 engine that creates 450 horsepower and 406 pound-feet of torque.
 Despite the rathe understated exterior, the inside of the 2017 Audi S6 is a beast awaiting to be unleashed.
 Compliment the engine with a 7-speed, dual-clutch automatic transmission and utilizes the Quattro (AWD) system, and therein lies the equation for immense acceleration and speed.
 For a 450 horsepower sedan, the S6 has a fuel economy rating of 18 mpg city and 27 mpg on the highway, for a combined 21 mpg.